Marak/say.js/README.md

 Linux support involves the use of [Festival](http://www.cstr.ed.ac.uk/projects/festival/), which uses decidedly less friendly names for its voices.
 Voices for
 Festival sometimes need to be installed separately - you can check which voices are available by starting up Festival in interactive mode, typing `(voice_`, and pressing `TAB`.
 Then take the name of the voice you'd like to try, minus the parentheses, and pass it in to say.js.

-Speed is a percent based upon the normal rate, so 50 is 50%, 120 is 120%, etc. This differs from OS X.

 The `export` method is not yet available.